 Getting started with an inventory beacon involves the following:

 |•||Choosing the right server—Your inventory beacon must be a Windows-based server meeting all the requirements described in Prerequisites for IT Visibility Inventory Beacons and Agents.|

 |•||Downloading/installing FlexNet Beacon—Over time, multiple versions of FlexNet Beacon are available through Flexera One, and you can control which version(s) are to be deployed on your inventory beacon(s).
 See Installing an IT Visibility Inventory Beacon.|

 |•||Configuring each inventory beacon—Flexera One creates a custom configuration file for each inventory beacon, including the password that it must use to upload data.
 You cannot share these configuration files – each inventory beacon must download and import its own, as described in Configuring IT Visibility Beacon to Upload Inventory to Flexera One.|

 |•||Connecting to your inventory source—On each inventory beacon, you specify its connection to the desired inventory source, such as Microsoft SCCM.
 See Creating an Inventory Connection.|

 |•||Scheduling data collection—With a connection specified, you can create one or more schedules for data collection, and the upload that follows automatically.
 See Scheduling Inventory Imports.|

 |•||Reviewing status and results—Your inventory beacon is listed within the web interface for Flexera One, and you can drill through for more details for assessment and troubleshooting.
 See Reviewing IT Visibility Inventory Beacon Status.|

-To get started with an inventory agent, refer to Configuring an Inventory Agent.
+To get started with an inventory agent, see Configuring an Inventory Agent.